cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 ## Consensus Parameters

 The functionality of the PBTS algorithm is governed by two consensus parameters.
+A third consensus parameter is used to enable the PBTS algorithm for a new network or when upgrading an existing a network.
-Consensus parameters are configured by the ABCI application and are therefore the same across all nodes on the network.
+Consensus parameters are configured by the ABCI application and are therefore the same across all nodes in the network.

 ### `SynchronyParams.Precision`